esoubies/FlexSIM/README.md

 Download or clone this repository and run the script **InstallFlexSIM.m** which will download the required <a href="https://biomedical-imaging-group.github.io/GlobalBioIm/">GlobalBioIm library</a> v1.2 (or more recent releases) and make neceesary changes in your Matlab path.

-**Note** The current version of FlexSIM makes use of the VMLMB algorithm in GlobalBioIm which relies on mex files to be compiled.
-On Linux/Max OS, this compilation should, in principle, be done automatically at the first run.
-On Windows, however, it should be done manually by users.

 ## Repository content

 The repository is organized as follows.